 The Ladonian Cabinet has unanimously voted to ratify the Alcatraz Environmental Treaty that was signed by the Queen on behalf of the government in the Free Republic of Alcatraz last July during the Polination III Conference on Micronations.
-The Queen and The Crown Princess attended the event as part of the Ladonian delegation, and The Crown Princess was a vocal participant in the committee that proposed the terms of the accord.
+The Queen and The Crown Princess attended the event as part of the Ladonian delegation, and The Crown Princess was a vocal participant in the committee that drafted the terms of the accord.

 Ladonia was the first of eight micronations to sign the agreement.
 The other original adopters/signers include the Free Republic of Alcatraz, the Republic of BennyLund, the Principality of Aigues-Mortes, the Grand Duchy of Flandrensis, Noseland, the Empire of Angyalistan, the Fomoire Institute, and Bundes Republik Neustadt.
 Since the conclusion of the Polination III conference, at least 8 additional micronations have adopted the treaty.

 This was Ladonia’s second appearance at a Polination event.
 This iteration was held in the Free Republic of Alcatraz, which is an artistic micronation enclave in Perugia, Italy.

 Text of the Alcatraz Environmental Treaty of 2015